cerebris/jsonapi-resources/README.md

 ### Resources

 Resources define the public interface to your API.
 A resource defines which attributes are exposed, as well as relationships to other resources.
-In addition

-Resource definitions should by convention be placed in a directory under app named resources, ```app/resources```.
-The class name should be the single underscored name of the model that backs the resource with _resource.rb appended.
-For Contacts this will be a file names contact_resource.rb with a class named ContactResource.
+Resource definitions should by convention be placed in a directory under app named resources, `app/resources`.
+The class name should be the single underscored name of the model that backs the resource with `_resource.rb` appended.
+For example, a `Contact` model's resource should have a class named `ContactResource` defined in a file named `contact_resource.rb`.

-#### Derived from JSON::API::Resource
+#### JSON::API::Resource

-The resource must be derived from JSON::API::Resource, or a class that is itself derived from JSON::API::Resource.
+Resources must be derived from `JSON::API::Resource`, or a class that is itself derived from `JSON::API::Resource`.

 For example:

 ```
 require 'json/api/resource'